flerro/orbroker/README.md

 </binding>
 ```

-You can write your own adapter to do type convertion from DB column type.
+Write your own adapter for seamless type convertion from DB column type to your model:

 ```Java
 package org.orbroker.binding.adapter.impl;